 The centerpiece of the park is a pair of lakes formed by earthen dams on Sam’s Creek.
 The lakes are stocked with trout and are popular with fisherman.
 The lakes are in a small valley with hills rising on either side of the lakes.

 On the side nearest the park entrance, the park features campgrounds, a nature center, picnic shelters, and a playground.
-The campground has 56 sites plus a group camp.
+The campground has 59 sites.
 There is a 9-hole disc golf course.
 The park and nature center offer activities for both adults and children.
 Past programs include annual Taste of Country and Apple Butter Festivals, Earth Day hikes for adults and children, and a Nature Detective’s program for kids.
 See the link to the park web site at the bottom of this post for a current calendar of events.

 The other side of the lake contains a network of hiking and bridle trails.
 Wooden bridges for pedestrians on either end of the lakes provide access to the trails for hikers.
 A parking / picnic area off US 42 provides access to the bridle trails and parking for horse trailers.

 Including both the hiking trails and the bridle trails which are really multi-use trails, the park has about 5.5 miles of trails in total.
 The trails are reasonably well marked with both blazes and trail signs, and the trails pass through woodland and meadows.
 Some portions of the trails offer views of the lake.
 There are a few moderate hills.
 In the spring there are a variety of wildflower species lining the trail.
 In the fall, the park offers beautiful views of fall foliage, particularly along the lakes.

 We’ve visited the park in the winter and have noted that the road to the lake (and hence to the trails) is closed during the winter season.